11 Modifications with cadlag paths

 11.3 Cadlag modifications of (local) martingales

-TODO: this is partially or entirely redundant, consider removing this section (and moving the dyadics definition elsewhere).
+TODO: this is partially or entirely redundant, consider removing this section.

 Let the filtered probability space satisfy the usual conditions.
 Then every nonnegative submartingale \(X\) admits a modification that is still a nonnegative submartingale with cadlag trajectories.